Next price predictor using Neural Network – indicator MetaTrader 4

 Here is the list of input (green) ΠΈ output (blue) parameters of Test():

-Alternative: wajdyss_RSI_indicator_v1 - indicator MetaTrader 4
+Alternative: Pivot Point with adjustable closing time - indicator MetaTrader 4

 double inpTest[]Input test data (2D data as 1D array, oldest first)